You can now easily give online to our church via the following link:-

 The Parish Share

-Otley Parish Church is part of the Diocese of Leeds, and 59% of our regular income goes into the Diocese of Leeds’ common pot, from which clergy salaries, pension contributions, housing and training are all paid.
+Otley Parish Church is part of the Diocese of Leeds, and about two thirds of our expected income goes into the Diocese of Leeds’ common pot, from which clergy salaries, pension contributions, housing and training are all paid.

 *95% of giving to the Diocesan common pot comes back to parishes, mainly through provision of clergy but also through other services provided.
 Just 5% is spent on management and administration.